top of page

 Suffering Because of Death

-This can be very scary and troubling, but there’s a way for us to mentally and emotionally prepare for the death of a loved one or our own.
+This can be very scary and troubling, but there’s a way for us to mentally and emotionally prepare for the death of a loved one or our own death.
 When you see someone else die, then you can be mindful that this will also happen to you so that you are more appreciative of your life and your current situation.
 When we know death, we appreciate life more.
 Aside from this, we also live in the present moment, knowing that life is given and that it can be suddenly taken away.
 Like a thief would take any of our possessions, by surprise.

-What happens after one dies?
-In the Buddhist tradition, the cycle of rebirth after death is determined by Karma (action) and driven by intention --a deed done deliberately through body, speech, or mind which leads to future consequences.
-Our past actions affect us, either positively or negatively, and our present actions will affect us in the future.
-A magnificent forest tree, after a great storm, stood still with her leaves, though some had fallen on the ground, and some were still attached to its branches.
-Those that fell, young or old, are the ones that died, and the ones left attached, young or old are the ones who are still alive.
+A magnificent forest tree stood still after a great storm.
+Some of her leaves had fallen on the ground, and some were still attached to its branches.
+Those that fell, young or old, are the ones that died.
+The ones left attached, young or old, are the ones that are still alive.
 This means that whether young or old, it is our nature to die.
 Knowing that death is a natural phenomenon, we can contemplate on living with our positive actions and intentions to appreciate the breath that lingers day by day.
-When the time comes, we can go to peace.
+When the time comes, we can go in peace.

 To be continued...
 (The Second Noble Truth)